genesiscloud/genesis-cloud-inference-articles/art01.md

 of primitives for deep neural networks.
 To install cuDNN, visit the [distribution page](https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/).
 Select packages corresponding to the desired combination of CUDA and cuDNN versions.
-For each such combination there are two pakages of interest representing the runtime and developer libraries.
+For each such combination there are two packages of interest representing the runtime and developer libraries.
 At the time of writing of this article, for CUDA 11.3 and cuDNN 8.2.0, these packages were:

 ```